-- Customer Centricity: Value is determined by an enterprise’s ability to sense and respond to customer needs.
-Therefore, everyone in the value stream must be fully aware of the clients they serve.
+- Customer Centricity: Value is determined by an enterprise's ability to sense and respond to customer needs.
+Therefore, everyone in the value stream must be fully aware of their clients.

 - Collaboration: DevOps depends upon the ability of development, operations, security, and other teams to work together efficiently.
-These teams should collaboratively work regularly to ensure that solutions are produced, delivered, and maintained in sync with changing business requirements.
+These teams should collaborate regularly to ensure that solutions are produced, delivered, and maintained in sync with changing business requirements.

 - Knowledge Sharing: Sharing ideas, discoveries, practices, tools, and learning across teams, ARTs, and the organization as a whole unifies the organization and allows skills to shift to the left.

-- Version Control: These are tools that store and manage changes to source and configuration files that define the behavior of solutions, systems, and infrastructure.
+- Version Control: These tools store and manage changes to source and configuration files that define the behavior of solutions, systems, and infrastructure.